daattali/beautiful-jekyll/draft/workload_identity.md

 - COMPUTE_REGION: the Compute Engine region of your cluster.
 For zonal clusters, use --zone=COMPUTE_ZONE.
 - PROJECT_ID: your Google Cloud project ID.

-The following Terraform code will also enable Workload Identity on an existing cluster as part of the google_container_cluster resource:
+The following Terraform code will also enable Workload Identity on an existing Google Kubernetes Engine cluster as part of the [google_container_cluster resource](https://registry.terraform.io/providers/hashicorp/google/latest/docs/resources/container_cluster):

 ```
 workload_identity_config {